bhuvaneshwarikashyap/Rule-Based-AI-Chatbot/README.md

 🤖 Rule-Based AI Chatbot

-A simple and interactive Rule-Based AI Chatbot built with Python.
+A simple and interactive rule-based chatbot built with Python.
-The chatbot can respond to basic questions, provide date and time, perform safe arithmetic calculations, and learn new responses from the user.
+It can respond to basic questions, provide date and time, perform basic calculations, and learn new responses from the user.

 ✨ Features

 - 👋 Personalized time-based greeting
-- 💬 Rule-based conversation using keyword matching
+- 💬 Keyword-based responses
-- 🧠 Learns new responses and saves them locally
+- 🧠 Learns new responses
+- 💾 Saves learned responses locally using JSON
-- 📅 Shows the current date
+- 📅 Current date
-- 🕐 Shows the current time
+- 🕐 Current time
 - 🧮 Safe basic calculator
 - ❓ Help command
 - 🚪 Exit command
 - ⚠️ Handles invalid and empty inputs
-- 💾 Stores learned responses using JSON

 🛠️ Technologies Used